nickdichev/website/src/content/blog/elixir-logger-rpc.md

 ## Intro

 What do Elixir's `Logger`, mix releases, and Erlang distribution have in common?
-More than is immediately obvious when you look at these concepts individually.
-However, when you start to peel away the surface you will discover some really elegant solutions which are unique to the Elixir runtime.
+More than is immediately obvious at first glance.

 Imagine that you just received a request to standardize the logging format of an Elixir microservice you are the owner of.
-"Easy enough" you say to yourself, "we're using Elixir 1.16 so we have the [changes in 1.15](https://github.com/elixir-lang/elixir/blob/v1.15.0/CHANGELOG.md#integration-with-erlangotp-logger)" which unified the Elixir and Erlang loggers.
-So, we can easily standardize to the agreed upon logging format by setting the `:default_formattter` config of the `:logger` application.
+"Easy enough" you say to yourself, "we can apply custom formatting on all log messages by [configuring the default handler on Logger](https://hexdocs.pm/logger/1.17.3/Logger.html#module-boot-configuration).

 You add the config for the formatting: